-In this section, we explore the performances of each type of model (with and without additive costs) in fitting the observed cif-fas prices gap, in order to deliver a more systematic diagnosis about the importance of additive costs.
+In this section, we explore the performances of each type of model (with and without additive costs) in fitting the observed CIF-FAS prices gap, in order to deliver a more systematic diagnosis of the importance of additive costs.
 To do so, we rely on several standard measures of fit.
 The first indicator is through comparing R2.
 However, its use is far from being straightforward when evaluating non-linear estimates.
 R2 is based on the underlying assumption that the adjusted model is a linear one.
 In a non-linear context, R2 is strictly speaking inappropriate.
 However, if the error distribution is approximately normal, a standard metric like R2 remains informative on the quality of adjustment.
-This drives us to complement the goodness of fit diagnosis with three alternative measures.
+This leads us to complement the goodness-of-fit diagnosis with three alternative measures.
 We provide the Standard Error of Regression (SER), which represents the average distance that the observed values fall from the regression line.
 The smaller the SER value, the better the quality of fit, as it indicates that the observations are closer to the fitted line.
 We also report the log-likelihood function, and two measures derived, the Akaike Information Criterion (AIC) and the log-likelihood (LL) ratio test.
-A decrease in the log-likelihood function points to a better quality-of-fit.
+A decrease in the log-likelihood function points to a better quality of fit.
 However, the likelihood function systematically decreases with the number of parameters included; the AIC criterion allows for correcting this overfitting by including a penalty in the computation of the statistic.
 The preferred model is the one with the minimum AIC value.
-Finally, the log-likelihood ratio test statistic compares systematically the likelihood of the Unrestricted model ( UR, including the additive term, i.e. Equation (6)) and the Restricted one (R, i.e. Equation (7)).
+Finally, the log-likelihood ratio test statistic compares systematically the likelihood of the Unrestricted model (UR, including the additive term, i.e. Equation (6)) and the Restricted one (R, i.e. Equation (7)).
 The null tested is that the two models are statistically equivalent.
-Results are reported in Tables B.3 and B.4, for Air and Vessel respectively, at the 3-digit level.
+Results are reported in Tables B.3 and B.4, for air and vessel respectively, at the 3-digit level.

 Table B.3: Air: Measures of Goodness-of-fit (3 digits)